Moarram/headline/docs/Customization.md

 ### Truncation

 `HL_COLS_REMOVAL`
 An associative array with an optional minimum width to show segment.
-Always remove at smaller console widths.
+The segment is always removed at smaller console widths, regardless of the truncation order.

 `HL_TRUNC_ORDER`
 An array specifying the order to begin truncating and removing segments.
 Segments not in this list won't be truncated.